skankhunt44/Chess-Notation/chess_cnn/README.md

        --model-out ../assets/model.pt

 ## Runs inference on a new image (or one from the dataset) and prints an 8 × 8 occupancy matrix:
-python chess_square_classifier2.py infer --model model.pt --image 123.jpg --show
+python chess_square_classifier2.py infer --model ../assets/model.pt --image data/0046.png

 ## preview after wrap